beltebelt/excalidraw/README.md

-# THIS IS AN EXPERIMENTAL POC.
+## THIS IS AN EXPERIMENTAL POC.

-# To implement a configurable storage in excalidraw, which can remove the dependency on firebase and allow end users to implement any self-hosted storage solution.
+## To implement a configurable storage in excalidraw, which can remove the dependency on firebase and allow end users to implement any self-hosted storage solution.

-# NOT READY FOR USE IN PRODUCTION.
+## NOT READY FOR USE IN PRODUCTION.

+Check out [examples repo](https://github.com/beltebelt/excalidraw-with-storage-examples) for how this project works

 <a href="https://excalidraw.com/" target="_blank" rel="noopener">
   <picture>